Editor overview

 In the Universal Viewer, click the menu button 18 to open the menu.
 If you enable the menu buttons to show or hide hotspots and dimensions, they appear here 19 20.
 User interface for hotspots and physical dimensions in the Universal Viewer

-In the Lightning tab you set lightning, background and shadows.
+In the Lighting tab you set lighting, background and shadows.

 Environment images can be simple .jpg files or, better, .hdr files.
 HDR file format, unlike JPEG, was designed to store broad ranges of light intensity (High Dynamic Range) so they can represent both very low light zones (like shadow areas) and very bright zones (like the sun disk).